lucasWillem/pokerapp/README.md

 - **React-Bootstrap**: A UI library built specifically for React, React-Bootstrap reimagines Bootstrap in the context of React components.
 This library provides a suite of pre-built components that can be easily integrated into a React application, eliminating the need for jQuery or Bootstrap's JavaScript.
 The app leverages these components to create a consistent and efficient user interface.
 Custom styles can be applied to these components to align with the application's design requirements.

 - **Easy Peasy**: A robust, opinionated, but incredibly easy to use state management library for React.
 The app leverages Easy Peasy for its state management needs, providing a straightforward and efficient way to manage global state.
 The library's model-based approach to state management aligns well with the application's architecture, allowing for a clean and organized codebase.
 Actions and selectors provided by Easy Peasy are used throughout the application to interact with the state, ensuring a consistent and predictable state management flow.
+Easy peasy also allows for state persistence.

 - **React Hook Form**: This library simplifies form management in React applications, offering an efficient and scalable way to handle form inputs and validations.
 React Hook Form reduces the amount of boilerplate code needed for creating forms, improving performance and developer productivity.
 It integrates seamlessly with the application, enhancing the form handling processes with its easy-to-use API and minimal re-renders.